lei-xian/lei-xian.github.io/_posts/2020-03-05-Algorithm.md

 ### Backtracking, practice with leetcode
-* Used for finding all solutions by exploring all potential candidates
+* Backtracking is an algorithm for finding all solutions by exploring all potential candidates.
+If the solution candidate turns to be not a solution (or at least not the last one), backtracking algorithm discards it by making some changes on the previous step, i.e. backtracks and then try again.
-* dfs
+* Usually with a inner function: backtrack(args).
+* dfs, visualize by tree is east to understand.

 **1. Letter Combinations of a Phone Number(leetcode 17)**